We left our city life in 1997 and moved towards a sustainable existence here in the Cariboo/Chilcotin region of British Columbia.

 Automobile wrecks are a great source for us.
 We recover leaf and coil springs for knives and tools.

-this is ours.
-Elbow room.
+this is ours. ..Lots of elbow room.

 Saw Blade Drafting Table